Madrid: The Gay Neighborhood That Actually Works

 El Bulldog

-The bar scene in Chueca is split between early-evening terraces that close by 2am and after-midnight spots that do not open until 11pm.
+The bar scene in Chueca splits between early-evening terraces that close by 2 AM and after-midnight spots that don't open until 11 PM.
 Plan accordingly.
-Thursday through Sunday are the active nights; Monday and Tuesday are quiet even by Madrid standards.
+Thursday through Sunday are the busy nights; Monday and Tuesday are quiet, even for Madrid.

 Most bars are small.
-The ones on Calle Pelayo and around Plaza de Chueca tend to be standing-room, terrace-focused places where you drink outside as long as weather allows.
-If you want to sit, arrive early or be prepared to find the tables already taken by 10pm.
+The ones on Calle Pelayo and around Plaza de Chueca are standing-room, terrace-focused places where you drink outside as long as the weather permits.
+If you want a seat, arrive early or expect tables to be taken by 10 PM.

 Saunas

-Madrid's sauna culture is serious and should be addressed directly.
-The saunas here are large, well-maintained, and busy.
-They operate as a core part of the scene, not a fringe element.
-Some are open around the clock and will be active at any hour you choose to visit.
+Madrid's sauna culture is serious.
+The saunas here are large, well-kept, and busy.
+They're a core part of the scene, not a fringe element.
+Some are open around the clock and active at any hour.

 Premium Sauna